Hydrophis klossi

-Hydrophis klossi, commonly known as Kloss's sea snake or Kloss' sea snake, is a species of sea snake in the family Elapidae.
+Hydrophis klossi, also commonly known as Kloss's sea snake or Kloss' sea snake, is a species of sea snake in the family Elapidae.
 Like all other sea snakes, it is venomous.
 The species is endemic to the Indian Ocean.

 Geographic range

 H. klossi is found in the Indian Ocean in Cambodia, Indonesia (Sumatra), Peninsular Malaysia, Thailand (including Phuket), and Vietnam.

 Description

 The body of H. klossi is olive dorsally and yellowish ventrally, with black rings, which are wider than the interspaces on the dorsum, but narrower on the venter.
-Head black with yellowish spots.
+The head is black with yellowish spots.

 The type specimen is 90 cm (35 inches) in total length, which includes a tail 7.5 cm (3 inches) long.